-Launching a new website can be both an exciting and exhausting process.
-(Spoiler Alert: We know this firsthand because we’re presently working on the launch of a new Keyhole Marketing website.)
+Launching a new WordPress website can be both an exciting and exhausting process.
+(Spoiler Alert: We know this firsthand because we recently launched a new Keyhole Marketing website.)

 If you’re like us — and nearly all of our clients — you use WordPress to create your business websites.
 It’s a great out-of the-box platform that includes many user-friendly plugins to do most of the work for you, without much coding experience.

 If you’re considering — or close to launching — a new WordPress website, consider using this comprehensive checklist to streamline the process from beginning to end.